The Education Department at Antioch University Los Angeles (AULA) offers several professional credentials and two graduate degrees.

 The Education Department designs policies and procedures in order to enhance the potential of all candidates to achieve success as learners and professionals.

-Continuing candidates are advised during week 8 and informed about the courses needed for the program.
+Continuing candidates are advised and informed about the courses needed for the program.
 Candidates are expected to register online through My Antioch by the end of week 11 in order to avoid late fees.
-Any change to the recommended course plan must be approved by the Department Chair prior to registering.
-This process is designed to allow for maximum course opportunity as well as balancing course load and faculty teaching responsibilities.
-In the event that a candidate registers for a course other than what was recommended, the department may administratively drop the candidate from the course.
+Any change to the recommended course plan must be approved by the Department Chair.

-If a Teaching Credential candidate determines that they do not want to apply for the credential they may continue for the Education Department degree.
-A candidate seeking this degree may determine that the MAEx degree is more suitable and will be able to transfer units from the credential.
-(Up to 12 units may be accepted).
+If a Teaching Credential candidate determines that they do not want to apply for the credential they may continue for the stand alone Master of Arts degree.
+A candidate seeking this degree may determine that the MAEx degree is more suitable and will be able to transfer units from their completed credential courses (up to 12 units may be accepted).
 Such a change requires the approval of the Department Chair.

-MAEx candidates may elect to transfer to the Education Department, which requires the approval of the Department Chair and candidates will be required to complete all requirements for that degree.
+MAEx candidates may elect to transfer to the MAETC or the TC only program which requires the approval of the Department Chair.
+Candidates will be required to complete all requirements for that degree and/or credential.

 Submission of Documentation